aspose-total/Aspose.Total-Products/total/en/python-net/conversion/epub-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to EMLX?</h2>

+EPUB is a popular format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is based on XML and HTML.
+On the other hand, EMLX is a file format used by Apple Mail for storing emails.
+It is an XML-based format, which stores emails in a hierarchical structure.
+Therefore, it is necessary to convert EPUB to EMLX in order to access the content of the e-book in Apple Mail.

-For a Python developer, who is trying to add a EPUB to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total helps for EPUB to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process of EPUB to EMLX.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which makes the conversion process easy using Python.
+The conversion process is a two-step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMLX format.
+This process is simple and efficient, and can be easily integrated into any application.
+Moreover, Aspose.Total for Python via .NET is a cost-effective solution, which helps to save time and money.

 {{% /blocks/products/pf/feature-page-summary %}}